Waymo's self-driving cars improve performance in California tests

 Waymo, the former Google auto unit that was renamed last fall, operated a fleet of 60 autonomous vehicles last year on California roads.
 While increasing miles traveled by 50 percent, it said the number of self-driving disengagements fell by 75 percent to 124, an average of one every 5,000 miles.

-General Motors Co and its Cruise Automation affiliate logged nearly 10,000 miles in self-driving vehicles on California roads.
+General Motors Co and its Cruise Automation affiliate logged nearly 10,000 miles in self-driving vehicles on California roads, many of them Chevrolet Bolts.

-GM's Cruise tested a fleet of electric vehicles, including 20 Chevrolet Bolts, equipped with self-driving systems, noting the number of disengagements fell as miles traveled increased in the latter half of the year.
+GM's Cruise tested a fleet of electric vehicles, including 20 Bolts and five Nissan Leafs, equipped with self-driving systems, noting the number of disengagements fell as miles traveled increased in the latter half of the year.
 GM/Cruise averaged a disengagement every 50 miles.

 Nissan Motor Co tested a fleet that included three Leafs and two Infiniti Q50 sedans, logging 4,000 miles with a disengagement every 150 miles.